Jordanlew03/Jordan_Lewis_Data_Analytics_Repo/README.md

 ### Project 4: MS Azure HR Job Performance Analysis

-Description: This project focuses on the usage of MS Azure and Data Factory and KQL to clean data and use it for analysis and create solutions and visualizations.
+Description: This project focuses on the usage of MS Azure and Explorer and KQL to clean data and use it for analysis and create solutions and visualizations.
 Through analysis and visualizations, I made a couple suggestions for this business to improve job performance and job satisfaction scores.
 Files:
 - MS Azure Analysis_ Job Attrition and Satisfaction- Jordan Lewis.pptx: A slide deck of my findings
 - WA_Fn-UseC_-HR-Employee-Attrition (1).csv: Dataset for my analysis